A093P/script/README.md

-This script enumerates and scans subdomains, then outputs a .csv file from nmap and a .txt file from assetfinder
+This script enumerates and scans subdomains, then outputs a .csv or .json file from nmap and a .txt file from assetfinder

 DESCRIPTION